Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 \subsubsection{Dependence on Model Scale and Data}

 Local vs. global learning should result in different scaling behaviors.
 A smaller LLM (with fewer parameters or less training data) is expected to rely more on memorized translation examples, while a larger model can compensate via broader semantic abstraction.
 Indeed, the ablation studies by \citet{briakou_searching_2023} (Section \ref{incidental-bl} above) find that removing incidental parallel data causes a dramatic performance drop in a 1B-parameter model but a smaller drop in an 8B model.
 We predict this trend to extend to even bigger models: as we scale to tens or hundreds of billions of parameters, translation quality will increasingly survive the removal or absence of direct parallel pairs, because larger models should be able to \emph{infer} better mappings through global context.
 Conversely, very small models might fail to translate at all without seeing explicit examples.
-Recent work on “English-only” pre-training corpora underscores this point: even tiny fractions of foreign text (well under 1\% of tokens) greatly boost an English LLM’s cross-lingual performance, and target-language accuracy correlates strongly with how much of that language appeared in training.
-In other words, when a model lacks capacity for deep semantic abstraction, it \emph{needs} those local signals; when it has sufficient capacity, it can achieve a form of translation by aligning semantics across languages (analogous to how multilingual BERT finds a shared embedding space).
+In other words, when a model lacks capacity for deep semantic abstraction, it \emph{needs} local bilingual signals; when it has sufficient capacity, it can achieve a form of translation by aligning semantics across languages (analogous to how multilingual BERT finds a shared embedding space).
 A concrete empirical test here is \emph{scaling ablation}: train or fine-tune a series of models of increasing size on a fixed corpus with and without parallel examples, then measure translation fidelity.
 The dual-learning theory predicts an interaction: larger models should show relatively smaller gaps between the “with pairs” and “without pairs” conditions (relying on global learning to fill the gap), whereas smaller models will be crippled without explicit pairs.
 If instead all model sizes suffer proportionally or a large model is equally impaired by removal of parallel data, that would indicate a single-mode (or at least scale-invariant) learning process, contradicting the hypothesis.